-Applications are due by August 31, 2014 (they must reach the CCCC office by this date).
+Applications are due by August 31, 2016 (they must reach the CCCC office by/on this date).
 To apply:

 A. Anyone in the program or outside the program may submit a letter nominating the program or indicating that the program is preparing a full application for an award.
 The purpose of the letter is to establish contact with a CCCC staff member, who will assist the writing program staff as they prepare the full application.
 Of course, applicants are not required to seek such assistance as they prepare application packets.
 Please send a short nominating email to email@example.com, including the institution nominated and contact information for the person preparing the application.

 B. The following is a list of items that the full application should include, limited to 30 total pages, including all attachments, appendices, and/or supplemental materials.
-Please send 6 copies of all materials (if mailing), including the application and any supplemental items to CCCC Writing Program Certificate of Excellence; NCTE; 1111 W. Kenyon Rd.; Urbana, IL 61801 or to firstname.lastname@example.org.
-Emailed submissions are accepted and encouraged.
+Please send 6 copies of all materials (if mailing), including the application and any supplemental items to CCCC Writing Program Certificate of Excellence; firstname.lastname@example.org.
 Please note that materials submitted will kept for the CCCC archives and will not be returned to you.

 - An introductory piece, which includes the following information: contact information, identified criteria from the aforementioned list, a list of materials submitted, a one-page abstract that could subsequently appear on the Website and perhaps in CCC.